jquast/telnetlib3/README.rst

      tel:sh> writer
      <TelnetWriter server mode:local -lineflow +xon_any +slc_sim client-will:NAWS,NEW_ENVIRON,TTYPE>

+  This is an entry point for command `python -m telnetlib3.server`

 Both command-line scripts accept argument ``--shell=my_module.fn_shell`` describing a python module path to an function of signature ``async def